 There are 6 steps in total.

-- Identification of risks: Identifying the main risks to which we as a society are or may be exposed.
+- Risk identification and analysis: Identifying the main risks to which we as a society are or may be exposed.
 This analysis takes into account the existing preventive measures to identify the impact and probability of risks.

-- Prevention: Taking additional measures (e.g. safety rules or checks) and setting standards to reduce the probability and impact of the major risks.
+- National resilience: Taking additional measures (e.g. safety rules or checks) and setting standards to reduce the probability and impact of the major risks.

-- Preparation: Drawing up emergency plans and procedures and practising them regularly.
+- National preparation: Drawing up emergency plans and procedures and practising them regularly.
 This step is taken if the probability or impact of a risk remains too high, even after taking preventive measures.

 - Crisis management: Managing and controlling the emergency as best as possible in cooperation with all partners involved.